B-Lidberg/B-Lidberg/README.md

 I have been self-studying my way as a developer since coming back to to the United States in December after nearly 2 years abroad with some time spent in *Thailand* & the rest in *New Zealand*! :earth_asia:

 After completing MOOC **Java** courses, I stepped into learning **Kotlin** as my passion towards becoming an **Android Developer** grew.
 Being involved in the Android Community in places such as Twitter, Reddit, & numerous Kotlin Slack Channels has been an exciting experience.
-I love contributing to the community in ways that I can, such as creating open-source project(s) or helping answer questions where possible
+I love contributing to the community in ways that I can, such as creating open-source project(s) or helping answer questions where possible . *(Look forward to seeing a blog from me later this year!)*

 My favorite types of projects to work on involve apps used for Productivity or Educational purposes! :smile: